AleTaborda/codoAcodoBootstrap/README.md

 # codoAcodoBootstrap

-Codo a codo obligatory activity
+Codo a codo activity.

+Simple static page with HTML, CSS and Bootsrap